fixrb/brutal/README.md

 Without giving the power to test everything, it makes it easy to generate in no time a set of tests for all relevant contexts.

-By delegating to __Brutal__ this repetitive (and redundant) job of writing tests, you'll be able to focus on your core business: writing code.
+By delegating to __Brutal__ this repetitive (and redundant) job of writing tests, you'll be able to focus on your core business: the code.

 ## Warning